 Start your Orphan Care Ministry today!

 Recently one of our foster families called to tell us they would not be re-licensing their home.
 When pressed for a reason, all they could say was, “Lack of support.”
-They had experienced a crisis in their home with one of their placements and did not feel they had anyone they could turn to for prayer support or resources that would understand what they were going through.
+They had experienced a crisis in their home with one of their placements and what they were going through.

 These were one of our most committed foster parents who were in it for all the right reasons.
 Could their story have turned out differently had the body of Christ wrapped around them in their time of need?
 The Orphan Care plan we recommend for a church is one that involves insulating foster parents, adoptive families and other orphan care ministries with a three-pronged approach.
 When caring for children with broken stories, there is a huge need for a strong support system.